mspnp/aks-baseline/deploy/README.md

 ## Next Steps

 Ultimately, as with any solution, we encourage the usage of deployment pipelines in your DevOps tooling of choice.
 Building scripts like these are great for initial POC/spike work, some inner-loop development work, and can often even help inform the construction of your eventual automated deployment pipelines.
-We did include a starter GitHub Actions pipeline that covers the deployment of the cluster, which you can see in the [GitHubAction directory](../GitHubAction/AKS-deploy.yml).
+We did include a starter GitHub Actions workflow that covers the deployment of the cluster, which you can see in the [github-workflow directory](../github-workflow/AKS-deploy.yml).